ddella/OpenSSL/Private and Public Keys/README.md

 The openssl `genpkey` utility has superseded the `genrsa` utility.
 It is recommended to use `genpkey` going forward.

+## Private and Public key with EC keys

+ECC and RSA both generate a pair of public/private key mathematically tied together to allow two parties to communicate securely.
+The main advantage of ECC is that a 256-bit key in ECC offers about the same security as a 3072-bit key using RSA.

+>`ECC Public Key`: Is the staring and ending point on a curve
+>`ECC Private Key`: Is the number of hops from start to finish

 ## Generate an RSA Private Key
 Use this command to create an unencrypted 2048-bit private key `private-key.pem`:
 ```shell